top of page

 My colleague at Peltoma, Rachael Levine, has a simple way to communicate to clients the potential emotional toll of reducing an investment position and then watching it go even higher: accept ahead of time that you may regret it, or may be frustrated that we suggested to do so.

 "That's an okay feeling to have," she tells them.
-Get comfortable with with it.
+Get comfortable with it.
 Because it's the right decision with the information we have, and what you're trying to accomplish.

 We can't delineate future Pelotons from Nvidias ahead of time.